camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/failed-jobs.md

 # Retry a Failed Job

-To resolve a failed job you can use the {{< glyphicon name="repeat" >}} button on the right hand side.
+To resolve a failed job you can use the {{< glyphicon name="repeat" >}} button on the right side.
 Select the corresponding instance in the confirmation dialog so the engine will re-trigger this job and increment its retry value in the database.

 # Bulk Retry